Bhoomika121002/ShortestPathFinder/README.md

 ## Applications
 ● This project can be used in a more defined and well rounded Flight Routing Management System.<br />
 ● Project can be used in Air traffic flow management.
-(It will suggest the different routes that can be followed to reach a destination which have less traffic)
+(It will suggest the different routes that can be followed to reach a destination which have less traffic).<br />
 ● The target beneficiaries of the proposed methodology are the people who need to travel to destinations faster for business purposes.
 It is also helpful in emergencies as it will reduce the customer wait time and also reduce the delays in flights.<br />
 ● Vehicle Routing Problem, the goal is to find optimal routes for vehicles visiting a set of locations(cities).